-Policy approved: September 2023 Review date: February 2024
+Policy approved by the Governing Board: September 2024 Review date: February 2025

-A1 - KS1 Acceptable Use Policy (Key Stage 1 acceptable user agreement is now on Google forms to promote engagement with parents/carers.
-The form must be completed before children can use the school internet and computing equipment).
+A1 - KS1 Acceptable Use Policy The form must be completed before children can use the school internet and computing equipment.

-AUP review date: August/September 2024

-Date of next review: August/September 2024

-Who has reviewed this: Katie Vivyan (DSL/OSL)
+AUP review date: August/September 2024 Date of next review: August/September 2025 Who has reviewed this: Katie Vivyan (DSL/OSL)

-- The parent/carer needs to talk through this acceptable user agreement and sign with their name and date - These are the statements the pupils have to agree to on their acceptable user agreement:
+- The parent/carer needs to talk through this acceptable user agreement and sign with their name and date. - These are the statements the pupils have to agree to on their acceptable user agreement: